gitmoaraccounts/sample-project/README.md

 # Overview
 Hi there! 👋

-This repository contains fake projects to demonstrate technical writing and documentation skills.
-Everything in this repo is made up, which means the links won't go anywhere (except the Python one) and you won't be able to actually install or run anything.
+This repository contains projects to demonstrate technical writing and documentation skills.
+Currently I have a totally fake [Security Log Analyzer](security-log-analyzer) project setup that won't actually run, but you can get an idea of how I'd structure a repository, README's and other files.

-Check out my [Security Log Analyzer project](security-log-analyzer) to get started.
+I also have [Github Workflow Quickstart](github-workflow-quickstart), which demonstrates my ability to write internal documentation, and write instructional content, including how to structure technical content clearly.